Employee Handbook, Vancouver Based Employees

 Registered Pension Plan

-All regular, full-time employees may choose to participate in a pension plan through Great West Life.
+All regular, full-time employees may choose to participate in a pension plan through Canada Life.
 You are eligible to participate in this program on the first day of the month following the date of hire.

-To participate in the plan, you must contribute a minimum of three percent of your base salary on a pre-tax basis.
+To participate in the plan, you must complete the required forms and contribute a minimum of three percent of your base salary on a pre-tax basis.
 New York Tech will contribute seven percent of your base salary into your account.
 Employee and employer contributions cannot exceed the limits as established by the CRA.
 All employee contributions are processed as payroll deductions on a pre-tax basis, thereby reducing your taxable income not to exceed the limits as established by the CRA.

 You may obtain additional details and enrollment materials from the benefits unit of the Office of Human Resources.